rule

 Text 33

-O King, then, surrounded by the loving animal tenders, went Krishna together with Balarâma off to where they were grazing their animals and as they went sang the gopîs about all His likewise deeds being happy with Him who had touched their hearts.
+O King, then, surrounded by the loving animal tenders, went Krishna together with Balarâma off to where they were grazing their animals and as they went sang the gopîs about all His likewise deeds, happy as they were with Him who had touched their hearts.'
 (Vedabase)

 The picture is titled: 'Krishna Holding Mount Govardhan' ca. 1790.
 Attributed to Mola Ram (1760-1833).